-If in the opinion of the Academic Board, a student fails courses due to their English language skills, the Vice President Academics reserves the right to request the student (both domestic and international) to enrol in an IELTS course and attain a current and valid IELTS certificate.
+If in the opinion of the Academic Board, a student fails courses due to their English language skills, the Vice President Academics reserves the right to request the student (either domestic or international) to enrol in an IELTS course and attain a current and valid IELTS certificate.
 This applies even if a student has previously submitted an IELTS certificate.